-I have found several principles that can help prevent Caregiver Syndrome and ministry burnout on my journey.
+On my journey, I have found three principles to help prevent Caregiver Syndrome and ministry burnout.

 Team members can share the load.
-They can hold us accountable for taking care of our physical, emotional, and spiritual health.
+They can hold us accountable for caring for our physical, emotional, and spiritual health.
 They can be there for us when facing our crises or vice-versa.

 They may not have the same skill level or experience that you have.
 But they can call or be physically present for a person in crisis.
 And often, that is all that is needed.

 2. We learn to say no.